davidc6/exploring_rust/rust-notes/concurrency/memory_ordering.md

 operations using relaxed memory ordering guarantees a total modification order of each individual atomic variable.
 All modifications of the same atomic happen in the order that is the same from the perspective of every single thread.

+## Acquire and Release

+This memory ordering typically happens to forma a "happens before" relationship between thread.
+Acquire applies to read/load and Release to write/store operations.

+This memory ordering is used for locks (e.g. mutex) where one thread releasing an atomic variable and another acquiring the same atomic variable acts as a synchronisation point between the threads.
+This also guarantees that writes issued by the releasing thread are visible to the acquiring one.

+The behaviour relies on this memory ordering for correctness and relaxed memory ordering will not work here.